Last updated: March 13th, 2018

 Getting Cheaper Life Insurance

-The first thing that you should do is apply as soon as possible.
+Step one is applying as soon as possible.
 Your age is the biggest factor that will impact how much you pay.
 The longer that you wait, the more that you’ll pay every month.
 If you want to get the cheapest life insurance, don’t wait another year.

 Another way to save money is to improve your health.
 Your health is going to determine how much risk that you are for life insurance.
 The more risk that you are, the more that you’re going to pay.

 Another way to improve your health and lower your rates is to stick to a healthy diet and get regular exercise.
-Both of these can help you lose weight, lower your blood pressure, and much more.
+These steps will lead to weight loss and drops in blood pressure.
 If you’re overweight when you apply for life insurance, then you’re going to pay around 50% more for your coverage.

 The Best Life Insurance Companies for 40 Year Olds